 Click here for all information from DCM.

-The first shoots are coming out of the ground.
-The plant wants to get its sugar transport going again.
+When the first shoots are coming out of the ground, the plant wants to get its sugar transport going again.
 Especially in this initial phase the crop needs boron, silicon and calcium.
 These three elements play a crucial role in the start of the growth: